Eurovision 2023: Here are the first 10 finalists – DW – 05/10/2023

 Croatia's Let 3 also won over the audience with a crazy mixture of Rocky Horror Picture Show, Village People, drag revue and military march — an anti-war number that secured their spot back on the ESC stage for the final on Saturday.

-Moldova equally made it into the selection with a powerful folk number, sung by Pasha Parfeni, who already represented the country in 2012, accompanied by a traditional flute, dancers and drums.
+Moldova also made the final cut with a powerful folk number sung by Pasha Parfeni.
+Parfeni, who already represented the country in 2012, was accompanied by a traditional flute, dancers and drums.

 Girl power from the Czech Republic